CARTAvis/manual_source/source/image_visualization.rst

 * channel index
 * Stokes index

 The first loaded image with valid spatial world coordinates serves as the default spatial reference and is highlighted with an open black box (e.g., HD163296_CO_2_1.image.mom0).
-Similarly, the first loaded image with valid spectral coordinates servers as the default spectral reference and is highlighted with an open black box (e.g., HD163296_CO_2_1.fits).
+Similarly, the first loaded image with valid spectral coordinates serves as the default spectral reference and is highlighted with an open black box (e.g., HD163296_CO_2_1.fits).
 To match world coordinates of other loaded images, users can click "XY" to match in the spatial domain and click "Z" to match in the spectral domain.
 If users would like to apply the same color range for different raster images, click "R" so that matched images will have the same color range with respect to the reference image highlighted with an open black box (e.g., HD163296_CO_2_1.image.mom0)

 .. hint::
    Users may change a spatial reference image or a spectral reference image or a raster scaling reference by right-clicking a cell in the "Matching" column in the image list widget.